ekrell/icore_website/news/icore_news_20231107.md

 ### Open Source Computer Vision & AI Library OpenCV Needs Support

 This tip comes from iCORE alumni [Alexis Guijarro](https://toton.dev/).
 OpenCV is one of the most used libraries for computer vision and is a critical component in countless AI projects, both research and operational.
-But they have had some trouble pushing OpenCV version 5 due to a lack of funds.
-So consider [supporting OpenCV](https://www.indiegogo.com/projects/opencv-5-support-non-profit-open-source-cv-ai#/), especially if you are among the thousands using it their projects.
-Obviously most of us are students with limited funds ourselves, but it doesn't heard to spread the word.
+However, they have had some trouble pushing OpenCV version 5 due to a lack of funds.
+So consider [supporting OpenCV](https://www.indiegogo.com/projects/opencv-5-support-non-profit-open-source-cv-ai#/), especially if you are among the thousands using it in their projects.
+Obviously, most of us are students with limited funds, but it doesn't hurt to spread the word.
 Another way to help is to share your projects with the OpenCV community.
 They are looking for examples of projects that they can share in their newsletters, blogs, and other promotional media.
 Here is the [submission form](https://form.jotform.com/233105358823151).

 ### Dr. King & Evan Krell are headed to New Zealand to establish international research collaborations for AI2ES

 Part of [AI2ES](https://www.ai2es.org/) is to establish international research collaborations.
-So, Evan and Dr. King will be spending 2 weeks in New Zealand to work with some of Dr. King's colleagues from Auckland University on the North Island and University of Otago on the South Island.
+So, Evan and Dr. King will be spending 2 weeks in New Zealand to work with some of Dr. King's colleagues from Auckland University on the North Island and the University of Otago on the South Island.
 We will keep the iCORE community updated on our adventures.

 ## Upcoming Conferences